hexian000/neosocksd/API.md

 1. If `module` is not specified, replace the active ruleset.
 2. If `module` is specified, replace the named Lua module.
-3. If the updated module returns a table, it is installed as `_G[modname]` in addition to being reloaded in `package.loaded`.
+3. Replacing a module always refreshes `package.loaded[modname]` (set to the module's return value, or `true` if it returns nothing).
+The global `_G[modname]` is updated to the new module only if it currently aliases the previously loaded module; otherwise it is left unchanged.

 ### /ruleset/gc